Efficacy and Safety of Degludec versus Glargine in Type 2 Diabetes

 High-yield insights from every perspective

-What is the primary pharmacokinetic mechanism that distinguishes insulin degludec from insulin glargine U100, and how does this explain the reduction in hypoglycemia observed in the DEVOTE trial?
+How does the pharmacokinetic profile of insulin degludec differ from insulin glargine at the molecular and subcutaneous level, and how does this mechanism directly explain the difference in nocturnal hypoglycemia observed in the DEVOTE trial?

 Key Response